ServiceNowDevProgram/code-snippets/Server-Side Components/Background Scripts/Extract Value from JSON/readme.md

 Open 'Scripts - background' and run the script of [extractValueFromJSON.js] file.

-This is generally utilized in integrations when we receive the JSON response and we have to get the value from it.
+This also checks for the duplicate user_name and shows the unique ones and the corresponding roles of that particular user.

 Script: